 In addition to the types listed above, bone cancer can also develop as metastatic disease, meaning that a different primary type of cancer spreads to the bone tissue.
 For example, a patient with metastatic breast cancer may require care for breast cancer that spreads to the bone.
 Other types of cancer that can spread to the bones include prostate cancer, lung cancer, thyroid cancer, myeloma and kidney cancer.
 Breast and prostate cancer are associated with the majority of bone metastases.

 In adults, bone metastases (secondary bone cancers) are more common than primary cancers of the bone.
 Metastasis in the bone usually means that the primary cancer has spread.
 When this happens, treatment is more difficult and curing the primary cancer is rare.
 However, treating the bone metastases and the primary cancer can still lead to slower growth of cancerous cells.

 New cancer therapies are helping patients with bone cancer metastases live longer than ever.
 For this reason, surgery for metastatic disease must be done carefully to minimize complications and ensure a good quality of life.

 At The University of Kansas Cancer Center, our expertise in caring for patients with bone metastasis is unmatched.
 We perform thorough, thoughtful reconstructive surgeries and use customized prostheses that are tailored to your needs and will last many years.
 We treat metastatic cancer as a chronic disease with an emphasis on improving your quality of life by alleviating pain and preventing complications that could interrupt your cancer care.
-Our orthopedic surgeons are fully integrated into our cancer center, which is 1 of 53 NCI-designated comprehensive cancer centers in the country.
+Our orthopedic surgeons are fully integrated into our cancer center, which is 1 of fewer than 60 NCI-designated comprehensive cancer centers in the country.